 Death is a vegetarian.

-Death combines the kerberox qiviut in a particular ratio with the rabbit angora and fine silk to make thread.
+Death combines the kerberox qiviut with the rabbit angora and fine silk to make thread.
 Death alone spins this thread, and then, in the evenings, Death knits.
 A single kerberox combing can be used to knit enough thread to make seven square feet of cabled cloth, but Death is nothing if not persistent.

 Sometimes at night Death lies covered by the quilt in the moonlight, surrounded by small warm sleeping rabbits.
 Death remembers what it was like to have been alive.
 Remembers the fear of abandoning one’s body, the dreaded impending revelation of the mystery.
 If Death had eyebrows, they would raise in sympathy; if Death had lips, they would curl up in a small smile: recognition of shared experience; remembrance of crossing universal thresholds.